-Our dedicated team is here to help you on this journey.
-We will walk you through the entire process, from defining a developmental disability to services and supports, we are here for you.
+Our dedicated team is here to help you.
+We will walk you through everything, from filing eligibility documents to deciding services and supports, we are here for you.

 A group of conditions affecting a person's physical, learning, language or behavior areas that begin before age 22 and are expected to last a lifetime.*

-Common examples include: cerebral palsy, intellectual developmental disorder, autism, head injuries and spina bifida.
+Common examples: cerebral palsy, intellectual developmental disorder, autism and head injuries.

 *It is important to note that services continue past age 22.
 The diagnosis simply must be made by then.

 When is eligibility redetermined?

 Ohio requires eligibility be redetermined when a person turns 3, 6 or 16 years old.
 It may also be done when a change in functional skills, diagnosis or an extended "break" in services occurs or if you move to another county.